dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 Do note that `layout-id` is a `Data` value meaning you will need to convert from `Number` to `HEX` so `Layout=5` would be interpreted as `<05000000>` and `Layout=11` would be `<0B000000>`

+Fun Fact: The reason the byte order is swapped is due to [Endianness](https://en.wikipedia.org/wiki/Endianness), specifcally Little Endians that modern CPUs use for ordering bytes.
+The more you know!

 **Block**: Removes device properties from map, for us we can ignore this

 Fun Fact: The reason the byte order is swapped is due to [Endianness](https://en.wikipedia.org/wiki/Endianness), specifcally Little Endians that modern CPUs use for ordering bytes